 Thank you so much for raising this question.
 It’s one I’m often asked—and also one I see a lot of bad advice given on.

 I have good news for you, though.
 You do have negotiation power.
 There is a way to successfully ask for a raise, and you don’t have to threaten to walk away from your job to get it.

 Let’s start today with the most pressing question: Do you have “bargaining power?”

 Walt Disney’s former general counsel once said that negotiation leverage belongs to the party who appears to be in the best position to walk away from a deal.

 There are two key negotiation lessons embedded in this nugget of wisdom.
 The first is perception.
 If your employer believes you have the will and ability to walk away from your job—whether you actually do or not—you're much more likely to get what you what you want or, at a minimum, more than you expected.

 Here’s the bottom line: You have bargaining power if you cannot be easily replaced.
 It’s as simple as that.
-Most women underestimate their value and exaggerate their employer’s ability to easily replace them.
-I’m wagering that you could not be easily replaced for some or all of the following reasons:
+Most people underestimate their value and exaggerate their employer’s ability to easily replace them.
+I’m wagering that you could not be easily replaced for the following reasons:

 - You know your job inside and out.